 - Find the pressure adjustment nut, typically located near the front of the compartment next to the switch relay contacts.
 Refer to the manufacturer’s instructions, which may be located inside the switch cover, and use a wrench to adjust the nut accordingly.

 Performing these steps each year can be a great way to stay on top of maintenance for your pressure tank.
 Regular maintenance may help you to avoid pressure switch problems altogether, especially if your pressure tank switch is in a high-humidity zone, like a basement.

 Let the Pros Solve Your Well Pump Woes

 If you’ve determined you need to replace the well pump pressure tank switch or that the problem is related to a different component within the system, you can count on your local Mr. Rooter to help.
 The truth is that even the most experienced DIYers often need assistance with pressure tank issues.
 You can save time and hassle by calling in a professional plumber.

-At Mr. Rooter, our knowledgeable team of licensed plumbers has the tools and skills required to identify the problem and restore your pressure tank to optimal working condition as quickly as possible.
-Call us or request an appointment for an estimate online for your pressure switch replacement or well system repair.
+At Mr. Rooter, our knowledgeable team of licensed service professionals have the tools and skills required to identify the problem and restore your pressure tank to optimal working condition as quickly as possible.
+Whether you need well pump repair or well pump replacement, we can handle the job.
+Call us or request an appointment for an estimate online for your pressure switch replacement or well-system repair.